N02 - Neutrino mass and mixing: at the intersection between IceCube and JUNO

-Whereas absolute neutrino masses are still unknown, two squared neutrino mass differences ∆m212 and |∆m312|, (∆mij2 = mi2 − mj2 ), are known with increasing precision from neutrino oscillation experiments.
+Whereas absolute neutrino masses are still unknown, the three mixing angles as well as two squared neutrino mass differences ∆m212 and |∆m312|, (∆mij2 = mi2 − mj2 ), are known with increasing precision from neutrino oscillation experiments.
 From this results it is clear that m1 and m2 are close to each other, but m3 either weighs much more or much less than the other two.
 The open question of the correct mass ordering of the three eigenstates is known as the neutrino mass ordering problem.

 As the challenging efforts to measure the absolute neutrino masses are ongoing, project N02 remains focused on the experiment JUNO and IceCube and their combined potential to extract presion measurements of neutrino mixing and to shed light on the mass ordering.